blipinsk/butterknife-ktx/README.md

 butterknife-ktx
 ===============
-**Uttilizing Kotlin extension functions instead of Java Reflection.**
+**ButterKnife using Kotlin extension functions instead of Java Reflection.**

 ---